joshcanhelp/josh-to-11/content/post/261-how-we-are-teaching-right-now.md

 That brings us to where we are now.

-The "Thing I accept as true" section at the top of this post is my mantra.
+The "Things I'm currently accepting as true" section at the top of this post is my mantra.
 Keep the parents sane and rested.
 Keep the kids exploring nature and moving their bodies and doing cool stuff that doesn't involve a screen.
 If we can do all that along some of the learning below, that's a huge win.

 <img src="/_images/2020/05/sugar-skull-ants.jpg" class="aligncenter">

-*Fire ants devouring a Day of the Dead sugar skull (she got a bite and never wants to go back)*
+*Fire ants devouring a Day of the Dead sugar skull (she got an ant bite and never wants to go back)*

 <img src="/_images/2020/05/sea-centipede.jpg" class="aligncenter">

-*A strange sea creature we found at a fantastic beach on the south of the island.*
+*A strange sea creature we found at an awesome beach on the south of the island.*

 We've been trying to involve both kids in as much of what we're doing as possible.
 Chores, typing on a keyboard, cooking, fixing things, whatever it is.
 I'll admit it, I'm not great at this.
 I just want to get the thing done so I can move onto the next thing.
-But having our first grader type out Git commands in the terminal or help clean the car or make pancakes, it feels like good stuff, like the kind you don't get at school.
+But having our first grader type out Git commands in the terminal or help clean the car or make pancakes, it feels like good stuff, the kind of stuff you can't get at school.

 We've also been doing a lot of art and LEGOs.
 Our daughter has an incredible imagination and comes up with these elaborate stories and worlds and characters in her head.
 She'll tell us all about them but is reluctant to build or draw or represent them in the real world.
 Her high expectations for herself (*cough*) make it hard to make mistakes and just practice.
 But we're doing our best to encourage it.